-The presence of blood in the urine is usually related to kidney or urinary tract problems, however it can also happen following intense physical activity (which usually resolves in less than 24 hours).
-In women, blood in the urine can also be related to menstruation, which is not a cause for concern.
+This symptom is often related to kidney or urinary tract problems, but it can also result from conditions like UTIs, kidney stones, vigorous exercise, or the use of certain medications.
+In women, blood in urine can also be linked to menstruation and is not usually a cause for concern.

 The main causes of blood in the urine include: